21 Things You NEED to Know About UK Family Mediation in 2020

 However, the majority of couples generally come to an agreement after approximately two or three sessions.

 #3 What if we don’t reach an agreement in family mediation?

 We need to realise that sometimes family mediation doesn’t resolve a situation.

-You, your ex-partner or the mediator may also decide to stop the mediation process if is not progressing well.
+You, your ex-partner or the mediator, may also decide to stop the mediation process, if it is not progressing well.

 If this happens, the mediator will sign the necessary court form and the case can then be heard by a judge or a magistrate.

 It is always to be remembered, that during the mediation process, the decision making is in your hands.
 In court you give it over and lose that control.

 #4 Should I choose a solicitor or family mediator?

 The first thing that most people in the UK do when facing divorce or issues post separation, is to contact a divorce lawyer not a family mediator.